Particle Based Inference for Continuous-Discrete State Space Models: Introduction

 for a $d_w$-dimensional Brownian motion $B=\{B(s)\}_{s\ge 0}$, a drift function $b:[0,\infty)\times \mathbb{R}^{d}\to\mathbb{R}^{d}$ and a diffusion coefficient function $\sigma:[0,\infty)\times \mathbb{R}^{d}\to \mathbb{R}^{d\times d_w}$, with $d\ge 1$, $1\le d_w\le d$.
 The signal process $X=\{X(s)\}_{s\ge 0}$ is assumed to be indirectly observed at $T\ge 1$ discrete times $0=s_0<s_1< \dots < s_T$, with data $Y_{1:T}=(Y_{1},\ldots,Y_{T})$ such that:

 independently over $t=1,\ldots,T$, for a conditional probability density function (pdf) $f_t(\cdot|\cdot)$.
+Models of this nature -- and the associated inference procedures -- are of interest in many fields, including ecology \citep{knap:12}, epidemiology \citep{dure:12}, neuroscience \citep{sams:25} and finance \citep{ait:05}.
 We define $\mathcal{T}=\{1,\ldots, T\}$ and $\Delta_t = s_t-s_{t-1}$, $t\in \mathcal{T}$.
 For convenience, we often write $X([u,v])$ for $\{X(s)\}_{s\in[u,v]}$, with $0\le u<v\le s_T$.
 We will take under consideration the full range of particle-based algorithms related with SSMs developed in the literature, including ones that involve filtering, smoothing and parameter estimation \citep{chop:20}.
 For instance, the filtering problem, expressed within the CD-SSM setting, considers inference about $X(s_t) | Y_{1:t}$, for each $t\ge 1$, via an online approach.
-The smoothing problem can be considered as either the offline problem of inferring the joint distribution $X([0,s_T]) | Y_{1:T}$, or as the online problem of inferring $X([0,s_{t}]) | Y_{1:t}$ for each $t\in \mathcal{T}$.
-We note here that the name `continuous-discrete SSM' we use here resembles the terminology in \cite{mide:21}.
+The smoothing problem can be considered as either the offline problem of inferring the joint distribution $X([0,s_T]) | Y_{1:T}$, or as the sequential problem of inferring $X([0,s_{t}]) | Y_{1:t}$ for each $t\in \mathcal{T}$.
+Importantly, we assume a low-frequency observation setting with $\Delta_t$ sufficiently large so that use of a single $\Delta_t$-step of an approximation scheme as proxy of the signal dynamics over $\Delta_t$ will introduce considerable bias into the model.

-A standard Sequential Monte Carlo (SMC) algorithm (namely, a particle filter) is immediately available for the approximation of the smoothing distribution $X([0,s_T]) | Y_{1:T}$ whereby iteratively for $t\in\mathcal{T}$: \begin{itemize} \item[(i)] particles are sampled in-between observation instances $s_{t-1}$, $s_t$, according to some proposal dynamics $M\big(dX([s_{t-1},s_t])\big|X(s_{t-1})\big)$; \item[(ii)] sampled particles representing $X([s_{t-1},s_t])$ are assigned un-normalised weights according to the potential:
+A standard Sequential Monte Carlo (SMC) algorithm is immediately available for the approximation of the smoothing distribution $X([0,s_T]) | Y_{1:T}$.
+That is, iteratively for $t\in\mathcal{T}$: \begin{itemize} \item[(i)] particles are sampled in-between observation instances $s_{t-1}$, $s_t$, according to some path proposal dynamics $M\big(dX([s_{t-1},s_t])\big|X(s_{t-1})\big)$; \item[(ii)] sampled particles representing $X([s_{t-1},s_t])$ are assigned un-normalised importance weights according to the potential: